garmann/snippets/README.md

 - COMMAND + 1 project view
 - COMMAND + KeyUP navigation bar
 > works with marked code or copy pasta

+# base64
+echo -n "bla" | base64 # -n is important and should be used echo "output of first command" | base64 --decode